dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - The option `--verify-included-files` (`-verifyAllModules` in legacy mode) forces the contents of all non-library files to be verified, whether they are listed on the command-line or recursively included by files on the command-line.
 - The `--library` option marks files that are excluded from `--verify-included-files`.
 Such a file may also, but need not, be the target of an `include` directive in some file of the program; in any case, such files are included in the program but not in the set of files verified (or compiled).
 The intent of this option is to mark files that should be considered as libraries that are independently verified prior to being released for shared use.
-- Verifying files individually is equivalent to verifying them in groups, presuming no other changes It is also permitted to verify completely disjoint files or programs together in a single run of `dafny`.
+- Verifying files individually is equivalent to verifying them in groups, presuming no other changes.
+It is also permitted to verify completely disjoint files or programs together in a single run of `dafny`.